masak/compiler-book/README.md

 vendethiel suggested I have a look at [this set of AST-based compiler optimizations](https://github.com/estools/esmangle/tree/master/lib/pass).
 Looks very cool.
 Apparently there's a [tool](https://github.com/estools/esmangle/tree/master/test/compare) to see exactly what an optimization did.

-[This post](http://jozefg.bitbucket.org/posts/2015-03-24-pcf.html) (dead link) about compiling a small example language to C is just incredibly clear and inspiring.
+[This post](https://github.com/jozefg/pcf/blob/master/explanation.md) about compiling a small example language to C is just incredibly clear and inspiring.